withastro/astro/packages/integrations/cloudflare/README.md

 ### Custom `_routes.json`

-By default, `@astrojs/cloudflare` will generate a `_routes.json` file that lists all files from your `dist` folder in the respective exclude section.
-This will enable Cloudflare to serve files without a function invocation and therefore not count against the request limits of your Cloudflare plan.
-Creating a custom `_routes.json` will override this automatic optimization and, if not configured manually, cause function invocations and therefore count against the request limits of your Cloudflare plan.
+By default, `@astrojs/cloudflare` will generate a `_routes.json` file that lists all files from your `dist/` folder in the `exclude` array.
+This will enable Cloudflare to serve files without a function invocation.
+Creating a custom `_routes.json` will override this automatic optimization and, if not configured manually, cause function invocations that will count against the request limits of your Cloudflare plan.

 ## Troubleshooting